Launchvox/UnrealPakGUI/README.md

 #### UProject File

-Self-explanatory.
 This is for getting the project name.
 Required for the <i>Content Files Only</i> option;

 ### Options